top of page

 When communicating your change, consistency is key – whether that be across your customer channels or within your own team.

-Ensure you have one unified set of messages across all your communications, and that your staff are across them as well.
+You need one unified set of messages (why, how and when) across all your communications and information you release.
 This makes sure no matter where or when your customer hears about the change it's the same.

-• Internal Q and A's for your operational, accounts or customer-facing teams.
+• Create iternal Q and A's for your operational, accounts or customer-facing teams.

-• External FAQs your customer-facing teams can point customers to for more information
+• Publish FAQs your customer-facing teams can point customers to for more information

-• Short scripts for your inbound teams to reference on calls
+• Share short scripts for your inbound teams to reference on calls

-• Presentation slides for your management team to share in team meetings, including timelines and key customer communication dates
+• Prepare slides or information for your management team to share in team meetings, including timelines and key customer communication dates

-It's also important to chat to your account management or sales team to see if they need any additional support, such as an email template they can send to large accounts, a slide for their monthly customer meeting or what this means for existing quotes.
+It's also important to chat to your account management or sales team to see if they need any additional support, such as an email templates for large accounts, a slide for their monthly customer meeting or what this means for existing quotes.

 (6) DIRECT queries